About The National Planning Forum

 - a membership which represents the key national organisations with a role in, and commitment to, planning

-- a critical friend to the Planning Directorate within the Department of Communities and Local Government, helping to inform and shape policy by reflecting a significant depth of practice experience
+- a critical friend to the Planning Directorate within the Department for Levelling Up, Housing and Communities (DLUHC), helping to inform and shape policy by reflecting a significant depth of practice experience

 - informs debate, builds cross-sectoral consensus and provides clarity on the issues where views differ